Understanding and Bridging the Planner-Coder Gap: A Systematic Study on the Robustness of Multi-Agent Systems for Code Generation: Fuzzing MAS with Semantically Equivalent Requirements

-\parh{Dataset Splitting.}~It is important to note that we apply 50\% of the data in each dataset for fuzzing, and the rest for repairing (see \S~\ref{sec:repairing}).
+\parh{Dataset Splitting.}~It is important to note that we apply 50\% of the data in each dataset for testing, and the rest for repairing (see \S~\ref{sec:repairing}).
 In other words, this strictly prohibits using the same data for both fuzzing and repairing in order to avoid data leakage.
-We use the sanitized version of MBPP ET, the test set of CodeContest, and the standalone-level of CoderEval to save resources.
+We use the sanitized version of MBPP, the test set of CodeContest, and the standalone-level of CoderEval to save resources.

-\parh{Evaluation Metric.}~We adopt Pass@\textit{k}~\cite{chen2021evaluating} as our primary metric to comprehensively assess MAS robustness.
-Following previous works~\cite{nijkamp2022codegen,chen2021evaluating,li2022competition}, we set $k = 10$ in our evaluation.
-Compared to Pass@1, Pass@10 mitigates the influence of occasional failures due to randomness and can reflect more nuanced performance differences among MASs.
-To measure Pass@10, we execute the system 10 times ($n=10$).
-If the MAS fails in all 10 trials, we consider the problem unsolvable by the MAS.
+\parh{Evaluation Metric and Fuzzing Parameters.}~We adopt Pass@\textit{k}~\cite{chen2021evaluating} as our primary metric to comprehensively assess MAS robustness.
+Following previous works~\cite{chen2021evaluating,li2022competition}, we set $k = 10$ in our evaluation.
+Compared to Pass@1, Pass@10 mitigates the influence of occasional failures due to randomness and can reflect more nuanced performance differences among MASs~\cite{austin2021program}.
+To balance comprehensiveness and resource consumption, we set the query budget of our fuzzing to 10,000.

-\parh{Fuzzing Parameters.} As mentioned in \S~\ref{sec:mutation_operators}, we use GPT-4o~\cite{achiam2023gpt} to generate semantically equivalent mutations of seed questions.
-Compared to alternative LLMs, GPT-4o demonstrates superior reliability in generating equivalent expressions while preserving semantic content.
-We set the query budget of our fuzzing method to 10,000.
 For the MCTS-Explore algorithm, we apply identical parameter settings as specified in~\cite{yu2024llm}.
 To prevent local optima, after a question is selected 15 times, we terminate fuzzing on the branch.